dpsproservices/SampleSlicer/README.md

 # How to run

-python slicer.py raw-recordings-folder sliced-samples-folder
+python slicer.py -i raw-recordings-folder -o sliced-samples-folder

-raw-recordings-folder is the first folder where the raw recordings are placed
+The -i command line option is the raw-recordings-folder the first input folder where the raw recordings are placed

-sliced-samples-folder is the second output folder where the sliced .wav files will be output
+The -o command line option is the sliced-samples-folder the second output folder where the sliced .wav files will be output

 # References